-From its conception, Kansas Family Advisory Network continues to incorporate the six guiding principles from the Family Centered Systems of Care into every service KFAN’s offers.
+From its conception in 2007, Kansas Family Advisory Network continues to incorporate the six guiding principles from the Family Centered Systems of Care into every service KFAN’s offers.
 These guiding principles are;

 To provide Support, Education, Advocacy and Training opportunities to at risk families interacting with the child welfare system.